How To Edit Your WordPress User Profile

 You can edit the First Name and Last Name data in this section.

-Just enter the first name and last name into the text fields …
+Just enter the first name and last name into the name fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally registered for your site or blog in your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the name you originally set up for your site or blog in your posts, then change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

 You can add multiple nicknames in your profile section.

-If you select a new nickname, all your posts, published comments, etc. will appear with this new nickname, instead of the name you originally set up your site with.
+Once you select a nickname, all your blog posts, comments, etc. will appear with the new nickname, instead of the name that you originally installed WordPress with.

 Profile > Contact Info